Greetings one and all!

 We wish we could offer more, but for a variety of reasons, we weren’t able to devote as much time to Extra Life as we wanted this year.
 We didn’t do months of planning or line up publisher donations, but we still feel it’s worthwhile to do something – anything – to help the cause.
 Thus, we’re sticking with a very modest $250 team goal.
 We think with your help that’s reachable.
 Every little bit helps!

-To make an online donation, please click on this link, then choose one of our members and aid them by clicking the “Support” button on the page.
+To make an online donation, please click on this link, then choose the big green ‘Donate’ button.

 Any and all donations are tax-deductible and 100% of it will be going to our local member of the Children’s Miracle Network Hospital, which in our case is the Boston Children’s Hospital.
 This helps children fight all sorts of tough illnesses like cancer.
 Because stuff like cancer sucks.